-Fig. 13.
+Fig. 6.
 Final Node Organization, Result-burst size=3, No Child Propagation

 There is a qualitative improvement in the child-lists as the result-burst size increases.
-The structure of the resulting overlay networks for result-burst sizes 3 and 5 are in Figures 12 and 15.
+The structure of the resulting overlay networks for result-burst sizes 3 is in Figures 5.
 However, with very large result-bursts, it takes longer for the tree overlay to form and adapt, thus slowing down the experiment.
-This can be seen in Figure 16.
+This can be seen in Figure 8.